Maytee Martinez: Modeling

 In March 2012, she was named the Queen (Reina) of New Jersey's annual Cuban American Parade.
+Maytee represented Cuba in the 2013 World Top Model competition in Hungary and the Top Model of the World competition in Egypt.

 Designer

-In 2013, Martinez launched her new swimwear line, "Adoro by Maytee by M."
+Maytee is currently working on a new fashion project for 2025.

 Philanthropy

 Martinez has worked with organizations including Art Hearts Fashion, Aids Healthcare Foundation, Fashion Designers Expo/Let the Runway Meet the Cause, Susan G. Komen.

 Personal life

 Martinez is the sister of Big Brother 19 winner and The Challenge veteran Josh Martinez.